Botanical Ingredient

 Why We Use It

 Parsley is the most underestimated herb in most gardens, including mine for a while.
 I grew it initially as a kitchen herb and started paying attention to the apigenin research later.
-Apigenin is a flavonoid with some of the most robust anti-inflammatory and antioxidant data of any plant compound, and parsley is one of its richest sources.
-The skin-brightening tradition documented across Mediterranean and Middle Eastern folk medicine also held up for me in practice.
+Apigenin is a flavonoid with some of the most robust antioxidant data of any plant compound, and parsley is one of its richest sources.
+The skin-brightening tradition documented across Mediterranean and Middle Eastern folk herbalism also held up for me in practice.
 It is a quiet herb that does significant work, and I appreciate plants that do not need to announce themselves.